Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 ### Will Implement Action and Function in our application will test it using (tester.http) file
 </br>
-make changes to tester.http file for getting purchase orders and $expand as shwon below
+make changes to tester.http file for getting purchase orders and $expand as shown below
 </br>
 </br>
 </br>